11 Common Medicare Mistakes

 10. Not contesting the high-income surcharge for the year you retire.

-Your Part B and Part D premiums are higher if you earned more than $85,000 if single or $170,000 if married filing jointly.
-The Social Security Administration uses your most recent tax return on file (generally 2013 for 2015 premiums) to determine whether you’re subject to the surcharge.
+Your Part B and Part D premiums are higher if you earned more than $91,000 if single or $182,000 if married filing jointly.
+The Social Security Administration uses your most recent tax return on file (generally 2020 for 2022 premiums) to determine whether you’re subject to the surcharge.
 But you may be able to get the surcharge reduced if your income has dropped since then because of certain life-changing events, such as marriage, divorce, death of a spouse, retirement or a reduction in work hours.
-In that case, you can ask Social Security to use your 2014 income instead (you’ll need to provide evidence of the life-changing event, such as a signed statement from your employer that you retired).
-See How to Avoid the Medicare Surcharge for more information.
+In that case, you can ask Social Security to use your 2019 income instead (you’ll need to provide evidence of the life-changing event, such as a signed statement from your employer that you retired).

 11. Signing up for Medicare Part A if you want to keep contributing to a health savings account.